UNDERSTANDING THE ENDOCANNABINOID SYSTEM (ECS) and CBD

 “We know that humans and animals have an endocannabinoid system that naturally produces cannabinoid receptor proteins throughout the body.
 We produce our own endogenous cannabinoids that act on the body and the human brain.
 The human brain has more cannabinoid (CBD) receptors (anandamides) than any other type of protein receptor.
 We also now know that the phytocannabinoids in cannabis match the human endocannabinoids so closely it’s almost as if the plant was created especially for us.

 We believe that cannabis should be decriminalized globally to enable easy and legal access to buy CBD products here online and anywhere else.
-Health and wellness is a Human Right!”
+Health and wellness are a Human Right!”

 GETTING CBD IN NEW ZEALAND